Onboarding to Business Class

 It is likely that members of your team created Trello boards for projects before your Trello team existed and now is the time to associate all of those boards with your team.
-Once all of your team's boards are associated with your Trello team (you should see the teams’s name next to the board's name), you will have admin privileges over all of the boards in your team and your team members will be able to easily view other team visible boards.
+Once all of your team's boards are associated with your Trello team (you should see the teams' name next to the board's name), you will have admin privileges over all of the boards in your team and your team members will be able to easily view other team-visible boards.

-For any board where you are the admin, open that board and in the board's menu "More" then "Settings".
-In the board's settings you will see the option to "Change Team.." where you can select the team that you would like your board to be associated with.
+For any board where you are the admin, open that board and on the board's menu click "More" then "Settings".
+In the board's settings, you will see the option to "Change Team.." where you can select the team that you would like your board to be associated with.
 Select your team and repeat this process for all of your boards.